It all started when…

 In his early years he had already played drums in a marching band and experimented with drums and bass guitar in a band with friends.
 He started learning drums at the age of 10.

-In 2014 Patrick met with Bansuriplayer, student of Pandit Hariprasad Chaurasia and soundhealer Tal Coleman.
+In 2014 Patrick met with bansuriplayer, student of Pandit Hariprasad Chaurasia, Tal Coleman.
 Tal instructed Patrick in the beginning and helped to establish the foundation of his fingering techniques.
 After 2015 Patrick went his own way to discover his own style.
-His inspirations are the great Pandit Hariprasad Chaurasia, Rakesh Chaurasia, Deepak Ram, Ronu Majumdar and Pravin Godkhini.
+His inspirations are the great Pt.
+Hariprasad Chaurasia, Pt.
+Rajendra Prasanna, Rakesh Chaurasia, Deepak Ram, Ronu Majumdar and Pravin Godkhini.

-In May of 2018, Patrick visited Rotterdam to get the blessings from Pandit Hariprasad Chaurasia.
+In May of 2018, Patrick visited Rotterdam to get the blessings of Pandit Hariprasad Chaurasia.